AI-enhanced tuning of quantum dot Hamiltonians toward Majorana modes

 with the on-site potentials \(\mu_n\), inter-dot hopping amplitudes \(t_n\) modulated by (Rashba) spin-orbit vector \(\boldsymbol{\lambda_n}=\lambda_n(\sin\rho_n\cos\xi_n, \sin\rho_n \sin\xi_n, \cos\rho_n)\), Zeeman energy \(V_\mathrm{Z}\), proximity-induced superconducting ($s$-wave) pairing \(\Delta_ne^{i\phi_n}\), and $n$ describing dot number while $s$ being spin degree of freedom.
 The values of those parameters are then carefully adjusted to have MZMs emerge in the system.
 One set of tuned (yet uniform) parameters (which we call \textit{reference parameters}, $P_0$) for $N=3$ QDs chain includes: $\mu=0.6\,\mathrm{meV}$, $t=0.25\,\mathrm{meV}$, $\lambda=0.27\,\pi$, $\rho=\xi=\frac{\pi}{2}$, $V_\mathrm{Z}=0.5\,\mathrm{meV}$, and $\Delta=0.25\,\mathrm{meV}$.
 The Rashba length $\lambda = 0.27\,\pi$ was tuned so that at $\mu = 0.6$~meV two energy levels touch at zero energy (c.f.
 Fig.~\ref{fig:sample_lambda}(a)).
 Also note that some parameters, i.e., $\{\mu_n$, $t_n$, $\lambda_n\}$ (7 in total) are easier to tune -- electrically (via local gating) than the others: the global Zeeman field $V_\mathrm{Z}$ and the proximity-induced superconducting gap $\{\Delta_n\}$.

 To train the ViT model in physics-informed manner, we introduce a differentiable quasi-metric \(\mathcal{M}\), quantifying how close a given Hamiltonian is to MZM regime.
 The proposed phenomenology combines several physical indicators: edge-state localization, zero-energy spectral weight, and parity (electron-hole) symmetry.
 For a detailed $\mathcal{M}$ definition, see the Methods section.
-We also note that we tested the popular Majorana \textit{polarization}~\cite{Sticlet2012,Maska2017,Szumniak2017} measure, directly related to the parity operator, but it yielded unsatisfactory training results.
+We also note that we tested the popular Majorana \textit{polarization}~\cite{Sticlet2012,Setiawan2015,Maska2017,Szumniak2017} measure, directly related to the parity operator, but it yielded unsatisfactory training results.
 This is because it fails to discriminate topologically trivial zero modes that localize in the central QD or anti-localize in the left and right QDs (see the Supplementary Information of Ref.~\cite{Bordin2025} for examples of such states).